mynodebtc/mynode_docs/docs/intro/getting-started.md

 ## Connecting to myNode

-Your myNode device runs its own local web server that you can access with any browser on the same network.
-Visit [http://mynode.local/](http://mynode.local/) or [the IP address](/advanced/find-device-ip) in a web browser on a device that is on the same network.
+Your myNode device runs its own web server that you can access with any browser on the same WiFi or local network.
+Visit [http://mynode.local/](http://mynode.local/) or [the IP address](/advanced/find-device-ip) in a web browser on your PC, laptop, tablet, or phone.

 *Note:* The device may reboot during initial setup.
 The web interface may not be available for 5-10 minutes.